Cassiphone Explained

 Cassiphone is alluded to in obscure lines in Hellenistic poet Lycophron's Alexandra, with an explanation provided in the commentary of twelfth-century Byzantine scholar John Tzetzes, who is the only one to mention her by name; she is most likely a late classical or Hellenistic invention, whose only purpose is to expand on the myth of Telegonus, the son of Odysseus and Circe.[1]
 Lycophron writes:[2]

-According to Tzetzes, Cassiphone is the daughter Odysseus had by Ithaca]] following the end of the Trojan War.
-The story of the Telegony goes that when her full-brother Telegonus left in search of the father he never knew, Telegonus accidentally ended up killing him, as he did not recognise him.
-Telegonus then married Odysseus's widow Penelope, while Circe married Telemachus, Odysseus's son by Penelope.
+According to Tzetzes, Cassiphone is the daughter Odysseus had by Circe with whom he spent one year together during his travels to get back home to Ithaca following the end of the Trojan War.
+The story of the Telegony, the lost sequel to the Odyssey, goes that her full-brother Telegonus left in search of the father he never knew, arrived in Ithaca and there he accidentally ended up killing Odysseus, as he did not recognise him.[3]
+[4] Telegonus then married Odysseus's widow Penelope, while Circe married Telemachus, Odysseus's son by Penelope.[5]

-According to Lycophron and Tzetzes, Circe then brought Odysseus back to life and he proceeded to wed Cassiphone to Telemachus, her half-brother.
-Telemachus then killed Circe after a quarrell with her, angered with her for ordering him around, prompting Cassiphone to kill Telemachus as she avenged her mother.
-Odysseus then died of grief after witnessing those acts.[3]
+According to Lycophron and Tzetzes, Circe then used her powers to bring Odysseus back to life, and he proceeded to wed Cassiphone to Telemachus, who was her half-brother.
+After some time Telemachus killed Circe following a quarrell with her, angered with her for ordering him around, prompting Cassiphone to kill Telemachus in order to avenge her slain mother.[1]
+Odysseus then died again, this time of grief after witnessing those acts.[6]

 See also